frederic-perez/AmE-dictionary/data/idioms.md

 __icing on the cake__ :three::hammer:
 __icky__
 __idiom__ _n_ __1__ A speech form or an expression of a given language that is peculiar to itself grammatically or cannot be understood from the individual meanings of its elements, as in _keep tabs on_. :es: modismo
-__idiot mittens__ Mittens or gloves that are attached to one’s sleeves by a length of yarn or string so as to prevent their being lost.
+__idiot mittens__ :two: Mittens or gloves that are attached to one’s sleeves by a length of yarn or string so as to prevent their being lost.
 __if (one’s) life depended on it__ Under any circumstances; no matter what.
 (Used almost exclusively with a negative statement regarding something that one couldn’t or wouldn’t do.) _No way am I going to karaoke night.
 I couldn’t sing if my life depended on it!_
 __if it ain’t broke, don’t fix it__
 __if nothing else__ :dart::two: A phrase used to indicate that something is a priority or the most important thing. _I know you’re busy today, so if nothing else, please make sure you respond to these messages._ _And if nothing else, Selig will be watching._